aaronli04/object-permanence/README.md

 ---

+## Known Limitations

+This pipeline is built on top of YOLOv8, which means its correctness is fundamentally bounded by what YOLO chooses to detect and how it classifies those detections.
+Several failure modes follow directly from this dependency.

+**YOLO class confusion introduces spurious tracks.** If YOLO misclassifies an object — for example, detecting a logo or graphic on a surface as a real-world object (a common failure mode with logos that resemble animals or everyday items) — that spurious detection enters the pipeline as a legitimate candidate.
+It will receive an embedding, be assigned a track ID, and may fragment nearby valid tracks if its centroid overlaps with a real object.
+The relink pass cannot distinguish a spurious detection from a valid one that happens to have a low DINO score.

+**Occlusion-induced track fragmentation is only partially recoverable.** When an object is heavily occluded, the composite embedding can drift below `similarity_threshold`, causing a track split.
+The DINO relink pass recovers many of these cases, but it cannot recover splits where the occluder itself generates a spurious detection at approximately the same centroid — a scenario where the spatial fallback may merge the wrong fragments.

+**All thresholds were tuned on a specific scenario set.** The values `similarity_threshold=0.70`, `relink_dino_threshold=0.55`, and `relink_fallback_threshold=0.40` were selected from a sweep over eight controlled scenarios.
+Performance on videos with different object densities, faster motion, heavier occlusion, or different YOLO class distributions may require re-tuning these parameters.

+**The PCA projection is fit per-run, not per-object.** The 128-D subspace is derived from all detections in a single enrichment run.
+In scenes with heterogeneous object types, the projection basis will be dominated by the most common object category.
+Rare objects or objects that appear only late in the video may be projected into a subspace that does not preserve their discriminative features well.

+**Layer calibration is currently class-level, not instance-level.** The separability scores used to select and weight embedding layers were computed without stable `track_id` labels (`track_id_coverage = 0.0` across all layers in the current sweep).
+This means the calibration measures how well layers separate object *classes*, not individual *instances* of the same class — which is the harder and more relevant problem for re-identification.
+Results may degrade in scenes with multiple instances of the same class (e.g., several people or several balls).

+---

 ## Multi-Layer Identity Embedding

 Frame-to-frame linking uses a YOLO-only multi-layer composite embedding.
 Layer weights are calibration-driven (see [Layer Calibration](#layer-calibration)).